Despite the best of intentions, I still didn’t leave the hotel before 8:45 am. My internal clock still runs on Italian time.

 I had three hours before check-in, but stumbled across a castle on the way in.
 Between that and lunch I used up most of the time, and the hostel was nearby.

 I keep making references to various climbs and elevation, which likely has little meaning to those who don’t cycle.
 Here’s a picture of the bay across from Patras; this is the mountain range I just crossed:

 Leaving the castle, I stopped at the hostel indicated on OSMAnd, to not find the hostel.
 Digging deeper, the hostel in OSMAnd not only is in the wrong place, it’s on the wrong side of town.
-Adding 7 km to today, and of more relevance 7 km more to tomorrow, I arrived at the hostel.
+Adding 7 km to today, and of more relevance 7 km more to tomorrow, I arrived Leonidas Hostel.
 I was disappointed to find it’s more a cheap hotel than a hostel.

 Spent part of the evening catching up with Sam, my cycling companion for part of 2015 and 2016.
 He’s currently in Uzbekistan, following the Silk Road with more than 60,000 km under his wheels and a year to go on his trek around the world.
 He provided some useful tips for Greece from his time here.

 During second dinner I met Bastian and his girlfriend, traveling from France.
 We talked until late into the night, from travel plans to politics.